Cotswolds & Oxford

 D1 Friday, 15 May

-Tim will collect you from either Stansted Airport or from the Sheraton Heathrow Hotel, immediately north of Terminal 5, Heathrow Airport and, once we are all together, we drive west for lunch and the afternoon at Waterperry Gardens, the gardens of the famous, former School of Horticulture for Ladies, founded in 1932 by Miss Beatrix Havergal.
+Tim will collect you from the Sheraton Heathrow Hotel, immediately north of Terminal 5, Heathrow Airport, at 10:00.
+We’ll then drive west for lunch and the early part of the afternoon at Waterperry Gardens, the gardens of the famous, former School of Horticulture for Ladies, founded in 1932 by Miss Beatrix Havergal.
 Among many other things, the gardens include one of the finest herbaceous borders in the country.

 Today's total driving is about 100 miles/160 km